bionic-gpt/bionic-gpt/website/content/docs/enterprise-edition/aws.md

 ## Accessing the Kubeconfig file

-The below will create a file called `config` in your local folder.
+The below will export the kubeconfig to your home directory.

 ```sh
 eksctl utils write-kubeconfig --cluster devops-catalog --region us-east-2